ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 Circular or Non-circular Sequences
 Query parameters : NA
 Checksum Algorithm : Truncated SHA512
-`Accept : vnd.ga4gh.seq.v1.0.0+plain` (or any encoding supported by server)
-`Range : NA`
+Request Headers: Accept
-**Description** : Complete sequence will be retrieved no matter the type (circular/non-circular).
+**Description** : Complete sequence will be retrieved regardless of the type (circular/non-circular).
 Checksum algorithm must be supported by the server, otherwise server will result in a `404 Not  Found` error.

-_Note : Identifier in the API requsted can also be derived using truncated SHA512, provided, the server supports it._

 ```
 GET /sequence/959cb1883fc1ca9ae1394ceb475a356ead1ecceff5824ae7/
+Accept: text/vnd.ga4gh.seq.v1.0.0+plain
 ```
 ```
 HTTP/1.1 200 OK